Tipping points & feedback loops

 Amplifying feedback takes over after the tipping point

 The more the block tilts, the more the torque or weight acting to topple the block increases, and the block accelerates into the fall, with increasing acceleration.
 The more it tilts, the more it is going to tilt.
-After the block passes its tipping point, an amplifying feedback loop becomes dominant, we have:
+After the block passes its tipping point, an amplifying feedback loop becomes dominant, and we have:

-(1) The tilt past the tipping point increases | ———-> | (2) The weight acting to topple the block increases |
+(1) The tilt past the tipping point increases(2) The weight acting to topple the block increases

-(4) The angular velocity | <———– | (3) the angular acceleration increases |
+(4) The angular velocity(3) The angular acceleration increases

 Diagram: The self-amplifying feedback loop that is dominant as the block topples

-While the block tilting
+While the tilting feedback loop is dominant:

 After the tipping point, a new controlling factor emerges